DO YOU FEEL STUCK WITH YOUR DECOR

 But when I got home, although the items themselves were beautiful they looked jumbled up and confusing in my home.
 I was too busy loving everything and taking it all home.
-I did not have a style filter!
+And sadly, I did not have a style filter!

 I did this over and over before I got very serious about truly knowing my decorating style!
 Now when I go to HomeGoods I can love everything but I don’t have to take it all home.

 I know what I should and should not put in my home.
 And when I do change things up in a room I have lots of decor options from around my house because many things I own work in almost any room.

 The number one most important thing to do is to learn and know your decorating style!
 You cannot decorate with confidence and get great results if you don’t!

 It takes lots of thought and planning to have an effortlessly beautiful home!
 One you love and feel good about.

 If you fail to plan you plan to fail!!!